A Unified Approach to Evaluation and Routing in Public Transport Systems: Literature Review

 \section{Literature Review}

-Existing measures of the service quality of public transport can be divided into two categories.
-On the one hand, there are travel time-based approaches that capture the quality of public transport through a travel time equivalent.
-On the other hand, there are utility-based approaches that aim to quantify the total utility experienced by users of the public transport system, which may depend on other factors in addition to travel time.
+Existing measures of public transport service quality can broadly be divided into two categories.
+On one hand, there are \textit{travel time-based} approaches, which evaluate quality using (generalized) travel time as a proxy for user satisfaction.
+On the other hand, \textit{utility-based} approaches, rooted in discrete choice theory, quantify the total utility experienced by users.
+Although this distinction is not always made explicit, it mirrors the divide between commonly used route choice models: shortest path models and variants of the multinomial logit model.